 Sir Thomas More published the book Utopia in 1516 and simultaneously gave birth to the enduring quest for the perfect place to dwell.
 Yes, that’s an exaggeration.
 The concept of the ideal city far predates More.
 In antiquity, mighty capitals often were constructed to align with the stars: Machu Picchu, ancient Persepolis and Peru’s Cuzco.
 So how does Village Green fit into this grand lineage?
 It too, has utopian aspirations.
 When construction began in 1941, the former Baldwin Hills Village was one of the most ambitious urban planning projects of its day.
 The goal was to do the remarkable: balance the tensions between nature and development, privacy and community, individuality and interconnected living.
 Today. the gardens, parks and courtyards of the condominium complex provide an oasis of greenery and calm in the heart of L.A.’s metropolis, and in contrast to architecture that clamors for notice, the buildings of Village Green almost slide off the eye.
 Even better, the design minimizes visual evidence of cars — it’s as if the architects knew Angelenos would one day grow to depend on (and therefore to resent) automobiles.
 Critic Lewis Mumford once said of the neighborhood, “Here every part of the design speaks the same robust vernacular: simple, direct, intelligible.”
 We couldn’t have said it better.

 Hirsz, Aaron, Szmul and Itzhak Wonskolaser – better known in Hollywood as Harry, Albert, Sam and Jack Warner, or simply, the Warner Brothers, catapulted the film world out of the silent movie era into the talkies with The Jazz Singer.
 One of the Warners’ lasting gifts to Los Angeles, however, is not on film, but on the walls of the grand and graceful Wilshire Boulevard Temple.
 The Temple, erected in 1929, is masterpiece inside and out.
 This photograph shows the building as it is most familiar to passersby, with its beautiful Byzantine dome.
 Inside is another artistic glory.
 Commissioned by Warner Bros. studio head Jack Warner and painted by artist Hugo Ballins, murals depicting the journey of Jewish people from biblical times to their arrival in the United States, ring the sanctuary.
 Such depictions, even in a reform temple, were rare at the time, due to a strict interpretation of the Second Commandment’s prohibition against graven idols.
-Currently, the building, including the murals, is under renovation with an expected completion date some time next year.
-After that, the Warner Memorial Murals, 320-foot long and 7-foot tall, will once again be on view — a spiritual silent movie telling the story of a people.
+The Warner Memorial Murals, 320-foot long and 7-foot tall, serve as a spiritual silent movie telling the story of a people.

 The 20 years between 1860 and 1880 were transformative for Los Angeles.
 The city’s Wild West character was rapidly evolving – civilizing, if you will.
 The population swelled from 4,400 to 11,000 people; L.A. was connected to San Francisco by railroad in 1876, and four years later the University of Southern California was founded.
 Stately Widney Hall, now Widney Alumni House, was the newborn institution’s only building, accommodating 53 students and 10 faculty members.
 For many Angelinos (except maybe Bruins fans) the building is almost as iconic as Tommy Trojan, and over the decades, it has been remodeled, renovated and even relocated several times.
 Today USC enrolls about 37,000 students annually and has more international students than any university in the nation.
 Nonetheless, the school also has fostered vigorous community partnerships and programs that support and engage its neighborhood.
 The Widney’s graceful lines and simple design are a visual testament to USC’s commitment to Los Angeles and its own past, even as its vision is now focused on the future.